 David’s novel Stormteller (2014) is published by Cambria Books in paperback and e-book.
-And you can see more of his fiction and non-fiction at his website.

 You can read about Emily Hinshelwood’s Three questions about climate change project (and her verbatim poem from her conversations, A Moment of Your Time) at her site.

 Paolo Bacigulpa’s novel The Water Knife (2016) is published by Little Brown.